Amaseal/decor/src/products/posts/wall-hooks-walnut-single-layer.md

   *

+  This particular model is with single layer hooks, with more minimalistic look.
+But if you are looking for more hooks see our other listings.

   Our coat rack offered with 2x3 and 2x6 hooks – because of its small size, our coat rack can fit in almost anywhere – from your hall, bathroom, and kitchen to your bedroom.